China senior medical adviser: coronavirus pandemic "over by June" if countries act

 "My advice is calling for all countries to follow WHO instructions and intervene on a national scale," he said.
 "If all countries could get mobilised, it could be over by June."
 Zhong, an 83-year-old epidemiologist renowned for helping combat the SARS outbreak in 2003, said viruses in the same family typically become less active in warm months, which could help slow the spread.

 "My estimate of June is based on scenarios that all countries take positive measures.
 But if some countries do not treat the infectiousness and harmfulness seriously, and intervene strongly, it would last longer."
+The World Health Organization on Wednesday urged the global community to redouble efforts to contain the outbreak, saying aggressive measures could still play a big role in curbing it.

+Later on Thursday, Zhong held a teleconference with a group of U.S. medical experts, including from Harvard University, state television reported.
+Zhong and his team shared their experiences of quickly testing and containing the virus, difficulties in treatment, and cooperation in clinical research, the report added.

+The United States is now facing its own virus crisis as the number of infected people rises.
 BUSINESSES REOPEN

 With the marked slowdown of the spread of the virus in China, more businesses have reopened, with authorities cautiously easing strict containment measures.
 Hubei province announced on Thursday a further loosening of travel restrictions and will also allow some industries to resume production in two of its cities and two counties.